Find answers to frequently asked questions about LUMRYZ

 How do I start on LUMRYZ?

-LUMRYZ is only available after enrollment in the LUMRYZ Risk Evaluation and Mitigation Strategy (REMS) and RYZUP™ Support Services.
-Your doctor starts your enrollment, then you’ll need to fill out a few forms.
+LUMRYZ is only available after enrollment in the LUMRYZ Risk Evaluation and Mitigation Strategy (REMS) and RYZUPTM Support Services.
+Your healthcare provider starts your enrollment, and to complete enrollment you’ll need to sign 2 forms:

 What is the taste and texture of LUMRYZ?

-Because of the mixed-release granules that make up the extended-release formula for LUMRYZ, your dose will have a gritty texture and salty taste.
+After preparing your LUMRYZ dose, you may notice the mixture does not fully dissolve in water and has a gritty texture with a salty taste.
 Some granules may stick together and look milky and lumpy even after being thoroughly shaken in the provided mixing cup.

 See the Instructions for Use for more on what to expect when taking LUMRYZ.